aus-plant-phenomics-network/appn-schema/doc/appn_Sensor.md

 # Sensor
 [https://schema .plantphenomics .org .au/Sensor](https://schema .plantphenomics .org .au/Sensor)

 An electromechanical device that can return the value for an ObservedVariable and that may be mounted on a Platform .
-Note that SOSA maps electromechanical components to prov:Agent, but CDIF recommendation is that Agent should be an intentional role .
+Note that SOSA maps electromechanical components to prov:Agent, but CDIF recommendation is that Agent should be an intentional role.

 ![UML diagram for Sensor](/ttl_uml/ttl_appn_Sensor.png)